Cassino (card game): Draw Cassino

-In Draw Cassino, players draw a replacement card each time they make a play, so that they always have four cards in hand (until the end), rather than being dealt cards in discrete rounds of four.
+In Draw Cassino, first called Royal Draw Cassino, players draw a replacement card each time they make a play, so that they always have four cards in hand (until the end), rather than being dealt cards in discrete rounds of four.
+It is a two-player game.

 Related games

 There are a number of other European fishing games in the same family as Cassino.

 Callabra

 In this "fast and simple forerunner of Cassino", each player is dealt three cards, and five are dealt to the table.
 Players may trail or take cards from the table, if they have cards which match the cards on the table, or if they have two cards which add up to a card on the table and equal the table card's value.
 In this game, Jacks are worth eleven points, Queens are worth twelve points and Kings are worth thirteen points.
 Game ends when a player finally clears all the cards from the table.